CYBERWARE-SEGURITY/WindowsXPDebbug.Error/README.md

 ## DESCRIPTION

-This malware has 9 payloads + Interactive Mandelbrot Fractal with 5 thousand Iterations (The 5 thousand Mandelbrot may crash, so I made a version with one thousand).
-NOTE: On a Virtual Machine, the computer remains usable, but on a Real Device, the Mandelbrot uses 100% of the CPU.
+This malware has a Special Mouse Interactive Payload in the Last Effect.

 (Português)